marbemac/ssrx/README.md

     'app:render'?: Function;

     /**
-     * Return a string or ReactElement to emit some HTML into the document's head.
+     * Return a string to emit some HTML just before the document's closing </head> tag.
+     *
+     * Triggers once per request.
      */
     'ssr:emitToHead'?: Function;

     /**
      * Return a string to emit into the SSR stream just before the rendering
      * framework (react, solid, etc) emits a chunk of the page.
+     *
+     * Triggers one or more times per request.
      */
     'ssr:emitBeforeFlush'?: Function;

+    /**
+     * Return a string to emit some HTML to the document body, after the client renderer's first flush.
+     *
+     * Triggers once per request.
+     */
+    'ssr:emitToBody'?: Function;

+    /**
+     * Runs when the stream is done processing.
+     */
+    'ssr:completed'?: Function;
   };
 };
 ```